Valence bond theory: Theory

 According to this theory a covalent bond is formed between two atoms by the overlap of half filled valence atomic orbitals of each atom containing one unpaired electron.
-A valence bond structure is similar to a Lewis structure, but where a single Lewis structure cannot be written, several valence bond structures are used.
+Valence Bond theory describes chemical bonding better than Lewis Theory, which states that atoms share or transfer electrons so that they achieve the octet rule.
+It does not take into account orbital interactions or bond angles, and treats all covalent bonds equally.
+A valence bond structure resembles a Lewis structure, but when a molecule cannot be fully represented by a single Lewis structure, multiple valence bond structures are used.
 Each of these VB structures represents a specific Lewis structure.
 This combination of valence bond structures is the main point of resonance theory.
 Valence bond theory considers that the overlapping atomic orbitals of the participating atoms form a chemical bond.
 Because of the overlapping, it is most probable that electrons should be in the bond region.
 Valence bond theory views bonds as weakly coupled orbitals (small overlap).
 Valence bond theory is typically easier to employ in ground state molecules.
 The core orbitals and electrons remain essentially unchanged during the formation of bonds.

 The overlapping atomic orbitals can differ.
 The two types of overlapping orbitals are sigma and pi.
-Sigma bonds occur when the orbitals of two shared electrons overlap head-to-head.
+Sigma bonds occur when the orbitals of two shared electrons overlap head-to-head, with the electron density most concentrated between nuclei.
 Pi bonds occur when two orbitals overlap when they are parallel.
 For example, a bond between two s-orbital electrons is a sigma bond, because two spheres are always coaxial.
 In terms of bond order, single bonds have one sigma bond, double bonds consist of one sigma bond and one pi bond, and triple bonds contain one sigma bond and two pi bonds.
 However, the atomic orbitals for bonding may be hybrids.
-Often, the bonding atomic orbitals have a character of several possible types of orbitals.
-The methods to get an atomic orbital with the proper character for the bonding is called hybridization.
+Hybridization is a model that describes how atomic orbitals combine to form new orbitals that better match the geometry of molecules.
+Atomic orbitals that are similar in energy combine to make hybrid orbitals.
+For example, the carbon in methane (CH4) undergoes sp3 hybridization to form four equivalent orbitals, resulting in a tetrahedral shape.
+Different types of hybridization, such as sp, sp2, and sp3, correspond to specific molecular geometries (linear, trigonal planar, and tetrahedral), influencing the bond angles observed in molecules.
+Hybrid orbitals provide additional directionality to sigma bonds, accurately explaining molecular geometries.